Experience & Background

-Ravind has a specific interest in Culturally Sensitive Counselling and has experience working with clients from many different countries & ethnic backgrounds.
+Ravind has a specific interest in Culturally Sensitive Counselling and minority stress and has experience working with clients from many different countries & ethnic backgrounds.

 Ravind also has broad experience working with many mental health issues in particular distress related to relationship issues, bereavement/loss, anxiety, depression, domestic abuse, post natal depression, abortion & pregnancy.